njordhov/droidbox/README.md

 1. Open project.clj
 2. Comment out the :javac-options
 3. Change dependencies to:

     :dependencies [[org.clojure-android/clojure "1.5.1-jb" :use-resources true]
                    [neko/neko "3.0.0-preview4"]]

 ## Connect a Device

-Devices can be connected via the USB of the host computer.
+Connected your Android device via the USB of the host computer.

-First activate USB on the VM from the host computer:

-    VBoxManage controlvm droidbox-0 poweroff
-    VBoxManage modifyvm droidbox-0  --usb on
-    VBoxManage modifyvm droidbox-0  --usbehci on
-    VBoxManage startvm droidbox-0 --type headless

-Alternatively, edit the Settings in the VirtualBox application after shutting down the instance.
+Open the Ports:USB Settings in the VirtualBox application.

-See the Ports:USB tab, Enable USB Controller and USB 2.0, then use the + button to add your devices before starting up the instance.
+Use the + button to add devices before starting up the instance.

 Verify that the Android device is connected: